Zeioth/dooku.nvim/README.md

 browser_cmd = "xdg-open"     -- write your internet browser here.
 If unset, it will attempt to detect it automatically.

 -- automations
-on_write_generate = false    -- auto run :DookuGenerate when a buffer is written. on_generate_open = true      -- auto open when running :DookuGenerate.
+on_bufwrite_generate = false -- auto run :DookuGenerate when a buffer is written. on_generate_open = true      -- auto open when running :DookuGenerate.
 This options is not triggered by on_bufwrite_generate. auto_setup = true            -- auto download a config for the generator if it doesn't exist in the project.